 Mobile adjustment: $1 + ($1 x 20%) = $1.20

 Resulting bid for searches on mobile devices: $1.20”

 Mobile PPC optimization is a crucial part of any marketing strategy.
 71% of marketers who believe mobile advertising is the core to their businesses couldn’t be more right.
 After all, mobile devices account for 53% of paid-search clicks, so be sure to incorporate this tactic in your marketing plan.

-The massive digital expansion shaped and rapidly changed the marketing over the last couple of years.
-However, the changes are not over because there are more technological innovations to come.
-Therefore, marketers have to watch out for upcoming trends and use only the best marketing practices for achieving their objectives.
+The massive digital expansion has shaped and rapidly changed marketing over the past couple years, and there are more technological innovations to come.
+Marketers have to watch out for upcoming trends and use only the best marketing practices to achieve their objectives.

-Ever since it first appeared, the pay-per-click approach has brought a lot of benefits to the corporate world.
-Today, PPC is the most common strategy and practically a standard of digital advertising.
-Given that this method only continues to improve and gain more popularity, it’s essential for thriving advertisers to use PPC wisely if they want to rep the perks and have consumers, more traffic, better brand awareness, and ultimately, amplified revenue.
+The pay-per-click approach has brought many benefits to the corporate world.
+Today, PPC is the most common strategy and is practically a standard of digital advertising.
+Given that this method only continues to improve and gain more popularity, it’s essential for thriving advertisers to use PPC wisely if they want to attract consumers, more traffic, better brand awareness, and ultimately, amplified revenue.